energywebfoundation/origin/docs/trade/exchange.md

 The matching engine service initializes the [Matching Engine](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-core/src/MatchingEngine.ts) from the @energyweb/exchange-core module and sends order submissions, queries and cancellations to the Matching Engine.
 The Matching Engine is initialized with the price strategy, which is set in the configuration file.
 There are two price strategies:

   1. Ask Price Strategy (default): Orders are bought at the defined Ask price
-  2. Order Creation Time Pick Strategy: FILL IN
+  2. Order Creation Time Pick Strategy: If the bid price was created first, use the bid price.
+Otherwise, use the ask price:

 #### Reference Implentation
 User Guides on order matching: